-4.5 Million Children Live in Poverty in the UK
+Stats Reveal 4.5 Million Children In The UK Live In Poverty

 A new study has learned some shocking lessons.

 Food banks, universal credit delays, the sudden popularity of the “just about managing” moniker.